zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 - A **proposed** result means the node sees a transaction included in a block candidate that is not yet mined.
 - A **committed** result means that the block involving the transaction has been mined and is officially on chain.

-The following example uses the get_transaction function to get the transaction information (status, block_hash) for a specific transaction hash.
+The following example uses the [get_transaction](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/rpc/src/index.ts#L196) function of the @ckb-lumos/rpc package to get the transaction information (status, block_hash) for a specific transaction hash.

 Example: